Frequently Asked Questions

 How do NFA items like suppressors and SBRs work?

 Your receiving dealer must hold a valid SOT license — not all FFLs can transfer NFA items, so confirm before ordering.
 NFA items require an ATF-approved dealer-to-dealer transfer before we ship (usually 7–10 business days), then you'll submit ATF Form 4 through your dealer and wait for approval before pickup.
+See our NFA / Class III Policy.

 Is there still a $200 tax stamp on NFA items?

 As of 2026, the previous $200 Form 4 transfer tax no longer applies.
 Your dealer will walk you through current Form 4 requirements.
+See our NFA / Class III Policy.

 Pre-Orders